jariperttunen/lukeghg/GHG_SCENARIO.md

 `ghg-scenario.py` produces excel file for scenarios in three parts: 1) LULUCF summary sheet covering the whole inventory, 2) excel summary sheets for land use groupings and
 3) excel sheets for land use and land use change classes.

 In addition the first sheet lists UIDs in the UIDMatrix sheet that are not found in inventory input files.
 The second sheet contains GWPs used.

-The land use grouping sheets are defined as follows.
-The undescore ('_') denotes lands use grouping (summary) and hyphen ('-') change in land use.
+The undescore ('_') in a sheet name denotes lands use grouping (summary) and hyphen ('-') change in land use.
 For example CL-FL means cropland to forest land:

  + Lands_FL = CL-FL + GL-FL + WLpeat-FL + WLother-FL + SE-FL